illinois-data-curation/ryan-ben-vital/README.md

 Vitalijs Kurjanovics Kravcenko, Benjamin Leidig, Ryan Sponzilli

 ## Summary
 The overall goal of this project is to explore a correlation phenomenon between the number of car accidents and amount of precipitation per month within Iowa, using data from a 2009-2024 timeframe.
 We combined data from these two domains to successfully communicate our findings through intuitive visualizations and a linear regression model.
 The precipitation data was drawn from National Oceanic and Atmospheric Administration (NOAA), whilst the car accident data was made available by Iowa’s Open Data Platform.
-The precipitation data and car accident metrics were integrated together for analysis.
+The precipitation data and car accident datasets were integrated together for analysis.
 After data profiling, quality assessment, and cleaning, we moved on to exploratory data analysis, visualizations, and modeling.
-The people who would benefit from this analysis are urban planners, emergency response services, and climate change researchers.
-Potential societal impacts of this analysis are more general awareness of the need for safe driving practices, especially during increased precipitation.
+The targeted audoience who could benefit from this analysis are urban planners, emergency response services, and climate change researchers.
+Potential societal impacts of this analysis are more raising awareness notion surrounding the need for safe driving practices, especially during increased or unexpected precipitation, as well appropiate response by departments responsible for transporation when it comes to resouce scalling.

 ## Data Profile